section-engineering-education/engineering-education/articles/edge-tf-lite/index.md

 ### RaspberryPi + TensorFlow Lite = Awesome Things!!

-The [Raspberry Pi](https://www.raspberrypi.org/) (R Pi) is a low cost, very small computer that runs a linux-based operating system called [Raspbian or Raspberry Pi OS](https://www.raspberrypi.org/downloads/)
+The [Raspberry Pi](https://www.raspberrypi.org/) (R Pi) is a low cost, very small computer that runs a Linux-based operating system called [Raspbian or Raspberry Pi OS](https://www.raspberrypi.org/downloads/).
-.
 It's often used for building prototype devices since it has fairly typical hardware specifications and it's easy to connect to sensors and peripherals like cameras.
 [TensorFlow](https://www.tensorflow.org/) is a popular open-source machine learning framework, which is used for a variety of tasks.
 [TensorFlow Lite](https://www.tensorflow.org/lite/) is a lightweight library for deploying models on mobile and embedded devices.
 It is a lighter, less-featured deep learning framework for on-device inference.